udacity/self-driving-car-sim/README.md

+# Deprecated Repository
+This code in the master branch of this repository is deprecated.
+Currently enrolled learners, if any, can:
+- Use the upgraded code [Unity_2020_3](https://github.com/udacity/self-driving-car-sim/tree/Unity_2020_3) or [Unity_2019_4](https://github.com/udacity/self-driving-car-sim/tree/Unity_2019_4) as suiitable per your local Unity version compatibility.
+Credits: [PR#134](https://github.com/udacity/self-driving-car-sim/pull/134) and  [PR#133](https://github.com/udacity/self-driving-car-sim/pull/133) respectively.
+- Utilize the https://knowledge.udacity.com/ forum to seek help *only* on content-specific issues.
+- [Submit a support ticket](https://udacity.zendesk.com/hc/en-us/requests/new) if (learners are) blocked due to other (non-content) reasons.

 ## Welcome to Udacity's Self-Driving Car Simulator

 This simulator was built for [Udacity's Self-Driving Car Nanodegree](https://udacity.com/drive), to teach students how to train cars how to navigate road courses using deep learning.
 See more [project details here](https://github.com/udacity/CarND-Behavioral-Cloning-P3).